lanximaomao/Minishell/README.md

 first character should be a letter or _
 - is not allowed anywhere
- no space before or after equal sign? first character should be a letter or _
+ no space before or after equal sign?
  */

 bug:
 1. running cat and ctrl + \ results prints ^\^\Quit: 3 in terminal
+2. grep oi | ls cannot terminate after one ctrl + d but two??
-2. >> or << or > ' leads to segfault. check out lexer-> handle token
+3. >> or << or > ' leads to segfault. check out lexer-> handle token
-3. by given ", syntax error will be printing nonstop....
+4. by given ", syntax error will be printing nonstop....
-4. grep oi | ls cannot terminate after one ctrl + d but two??

-5. FIXED! echo hello > test/stljs,  prints hello anyway..
-6. export HELLO=123, why this does not show up in env??